 Fair Value Price: Out estimate of the fair value price of the security today, if it traded at what we believe to be the fair valuation multiple.

 % Fair Value: The discount to (or premium above) fair value.
 The lower this percentage, the better.
 It is calculated as current price divided by fair value price.

 Dividend Yield: The dividend or distribution yield of the security at the time the report was written.
 It is calculated as annual dividend or distribution per share divided by the current price.
 Dividend yields in the online table and Excel sheet are updated on Monday, Wednesday, and Friday.

 Dividend Risk Score: See the Dividend Risk Score section of this document for a detailed explanation.

-5 Year CAGR Estimate: CAGR stands for “Compound Annual Growth Rate”; it is the 5 year expected total annualized return for the security in question.
-The 5 Year CAGR Estimate is calculated as the sum of the 5 Year Valuation Multiple Estimate, 5 Year Growth Estimate, and Dividend Yield.
+5-Year CAGR Estimate: CAGR stands for “Compound Annual Growth Rate”; it is the 5-year expected total annualized return for the security in question.
+The 5-Year CAGR Estimate is approximated by taking the sum of the 5-Year Valuation Multiple Estimate, 5-Year Growth Estimate, and Dividend Yield.
 The actual calculation is not as straightforward.

 5-Year Growth Estimate: This is an estimate of annualized returns over the next 5-years coming from growth on a per share basis.
 “On a per share basis” means accounting for changes in share count.
 This is important as it gives an estimate of growth returns to shareholders (which is what shareholders should care about) as opposed to growth of the overall business.
 We generally calculate our 5-year growth estimates with adjusted EPS for stocks, adjusted funds from operations (FFO) for REITs, and EBITDA/share for MLPs.
 In some cases, we will use different metrics if we believe they better reflect underlying business growth on a per share basis.
 In addition, we tend to start our growth estimates based on historical growth rates for the company in question and make changes accordingly.
 Estimating growth rates is an art, not a science.